Holiday travelers should keep an eye on the weather forecast

 A "white Christmas" brings at least an inch of snow on the ground in the morning, according to the National Oceanic and Atmospheric Administration (NOAA).

 It's possible in the Northeast, where a storm dumped more than 3 feet on some parts.
-Temperatures before Christmas shouldn't top 40 degrees in most of the area, so some could stick around by then.
+Temperatures before Christmas shouldn't top 40 degrees in most of those same areas, so some could stick around by then.

 Plus, several storm systems are expected this week that might drop a few more inches.